gyorilab/indra_cogex/deployment.md

 sudo neo4j start
 ```

+Once the service has started and accepts connections, indexes can be built
+by running `build_extra_indexes.sh`.

 In terms of authentication, one simple way to set up a custom password
 initially is to connect to the neo4j browser and do it via the web UI.